matplotlib/matplotlib/doc/users/plotting/legend.rst

  * Remember that some *pyplot* commands return artist not supported by legend, e.g., :func:`~matplotlib.pyplot.fill_between` returns :class:`~matplotlib.collections.PolyCollection` that is not supported.
-Or some return mupltiple artists.
+Or some return multiple artists.
 For example, :func:`~matplotlib.pyplot.plot` returns list of :class:`~matplotlib.lines.Line2D` instances, and :func:`~matplotlib.pyplot.errorbar` returns a length 3 tuple of